 This Moroccan tea brings immediate refreshment!

-The plant flavor extracted from Ceylon green tea leaves goes perfectly with the invigorating character of mint leaves.
-Thanks to the delicate processing process, the tea remains fresh and has no noticeable bitterness in its taste.
+The vegetal taste extracted from Ceylon green tea leaves blends perfectly with the invigorating character of mint leaves.
+Thanks to a delicate processing method, the tea retains its freshness, and there is no discernible bitterness in the taste.

-Oriental patterns of the can in intense shades of green and brown attract attention!
+Oriental patterns on the tin in intense shades of green and brown catch the eye!

 Other Basilur tea suggestions for hot days